inspec/inspec-aws/docs/resources/aws_amplify_app.md

 ### be_available

-Use `should` to check if the Amplify  App is available.
+Use `should` to check if the entity is available.

     describe aws_amplify_app(app_id: 'APP_ID') do
       it { should be_available }